Trip To Japan

 What food is Nagoya famous for?

 Nagoya is known for several unique dishes, including Hitsumabushi (grilled eel served over rice), Miso Katsu (pork cutlet with miso sauce), Tebasaki (crispy chicken wings), Kishimen (flat udon noodles), and Tenmusu (shrimp tempura rice balls).
-These dishes are deeply tied to the city's food culture and offer a distinctive taste that sets them apart from other regional Japanese cuisines.
+These dishes are deeply tied to the city's food culture and offer a distinctive taste that differentiates them from other regional Japanese cuisines.

 What is the difference between unagi and Hitsumabushi?